fullslackdev/NoviFSD2019/README.md

 ### DatabaseTest
 Local Java program to test a database connection.

-### demo
-Made during Java OOP class given by Dennis Haverhals.
-This is a example of using Spring Boot to create a REST api and using JSON output to transfer data to a React app for parsing to a front-end (or something like this, I loathe React).

 ### FileUploadTest
 Java Servlet for testing a file upload.
 Upload folder is hardcoded into source.
 Also contains a drag and drop example using jQuery.